 3. A person who contracts with an agent acting with authority from a disclosed or partially disclosed principal (now referred to as unidentified) is liable to the principal on the contract unless the principal is excluded by the contract.
 Filho v.
 Rodriguez, 36 P.3d 199 (Colo.
 App.
-2001); see also Rocky Mountain Expl., Inc., 2018 CO 54, ¶ 33 (stating that narrow exception set forth in RESTATEMENT (THIRD) OF AGENCY § 6.11(4) for false representations made concerning undisclosed principals does not apply to unidentified principals).
+2001); see also Rocky Mountain Expl., Inc., ¶ 33, 420 P.3d at 230-31 (stating that narrow exception set forth in RESTATEMENT (THIRD) OF AGENCY § 6.11(4) for false representations made concerning undisclosed principals does not apply to unidentified principals).